 The Department of Political Science, St. Thomas University, invites applications for a tenure-track appointment in Comparative Politics at the rank of Assistant Professor, to begin July 1, 2019, pending budgetary approval.

-St. Thomas University is an undergraduate, liberal arts institution in Fredericton, New Brunswick, Canada with a full-time enrolment of 1,900.
+St. Thomas University is an undergraduate, liberal arts institution with a full-time enrolment of 1,900.
 Its students graduate with Bachelor of Arts, Applied Arts, Education, and Social Work degrees.
-The faculty members are distinguished teachers, researchers and scholars, and the university holds three Canada Research Chairs.
+The faculty members are distinguished teachers, researchers and scholars, and the university holds two Canada Research Chairs.

-A PhD or imminent completion is required.
-Applications will be accepted electronically and must include a letter of application that describes the applicant’s teaching experience, scholarly interests and achievements, and potential contributions to the program as specified in the qualifications listed above.
-The application must also include a curriculum vitae and a teaching dossier that provides evidence of teaching effectiveness, including sample course syllabi, teaching evaluations, and a statement of teaching philosophy.
-Applicants should also submit one sample of scholarly work and arrange to have three letters of reference sent directly to Dr. Shaun Narine, Chair, Department of Political Science at firstname.lastname@example.org.
+A PhD in Political Science or imminent completion is required.
+Completed applications must include a letter of application that describes the applicant’s teaching experience, scholarly interests and achievements, and potential contributions to the program as specified in the qualifications listed above.
+The application must also include a curriculum vitae and a teaching dossier that provides evidence of teaching effectiveness, such as sample course syllabi, teaching evaluations, and a statement of teaching philosophy.
+Applicants should also submit samples of scholarly work and arrange to have three letters of reference sent directly to Dr. Shaun Narine, Chair, Department of Political Science, St. Thomas University, 51 Dineen Drive, Fredericton, NB, E3B 5G3.
+Electronic applications may be sent to firstname.lastname@example.org.

 An equal opportunity employer, St. Thomas University is committed to employment equity for women, Aboriginal persons, members of visible minority groups, and persons with disabilities.
 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.
 Only short-listed applicants will be contacted.